 All the optics offers many features you can choose as per your needs.

-How to Use The AR-15 Scope for Beginners
+How to Use The AR15 Rifle Scope – For Beginners

 Most AR-15 rifle scopes will come with a mounting system or a way to attach it to your rifle.
 If not, it’s important that you purchase a mounting system that would fit your rifle and your scope.
 If you’re having any troubles, a gunsmith will help you with the job.